EngineerBetter/engineerbetter-hugo/content/blog/escaping-iron-triangle.md

 ## Communicating the direction of travel

-Studying the system gives us appreciation of *flow* and visibility of where waste occurs in our system.
+Studying the system gives us appreciation of flow and visibility of where waste occurs in our system.
 One of the most common sources of waste is excessive planning and analysis.
 Usually a series of decisions and commitments become dependent on this plan, but it soon ends up becoming irrelevant, as the world changes around us.

 How might we change the way we define our objectives, to cope with change and reduce this waste?

 We often talk about defining **outcomes instead of outputs** when describing agility in senior leadership, but how is this done?
 Often folks have a shopping list of things to be done, but the business intent behind them is poorly communicated.
 We’ve found that [Impact Mapping](https://www.impactmapping.org/) is a fast way to reverse engineer an exec leadership shopping list into the desired *outcomes* before building a backlog.

 Humans like to jump to solutions rather than understand problems and the iron triangle compounds this effect by encouraging a bias for action.
 Traditional management systems reward having certainty over *the plan* for delivery.
-It's understandable why communication of ideas as outcomes instead of outputs is not something most people are accustomed to.
+It's understandable why communication of ideas as outcomes instead of outputs is not something most people are used to.

 One technique we've used to help surface intent and outcomes is to ask folks to tell stories about the business after their solution has been implemented.
 What would be different in the world as a result of having this thing?